asfaqmoideen/cSharpLearnings/src/MemoryManagementProfiling/README.md

             }
         }

-here a try and finaly block is used, in finally block the list is cleared so the short lived objects are deleted.
+- Here a try and finaly block is used, in finally block the list is cleared so the short lived objects are deleted.
+- As the lists are cleared immediately in the finally block,
+- So the objects are short lived.
+Hence it was not moved to the Generation 2 GC

  ![MemoryProfilingWithClear](MemoryProfilingWithClear.png)